Google Play Books vs Nook

 2021.
 Google Play Books will help kids to learn to read

-To facilitate the learning process for young children, Google Play Books has introduced several new features.
-Firstly, it allows children to listen to books being read aloud, enhancing their auditory learning experience.
-Moreover, kids can now tap on individual words within the books to hear them spoken out loud, aiding in vocabulary development.
-Additionally, Google Play Books offers access to thousands of kid-friendly definitions, with many definitions accompanied by illustrations to enhance comprehension and foster learning.
-Google states that most of their children's books are equipped with these new reading tools.
-Parents can also download a free sample of any children's book to confirm if the reading tools are enabled for that particular title before making a purchase.
+Google Play Books has added some new features to help make learning to read easier for young kids.
+First, it allows children to listen to books being read aloud, and kids can also tap on individual words to hear them spoken out loud.
+They can also read or listen to thousands of kid-friendly definitions, many of which have illustrations to support comprehension and learning.
+Google claims that most of their books for children have the new reading tools enabled.
+Parents can also download a free sample of any children’s book to confirm if reading tools are enabled for that title before purchasing the book.

 2018.
 Barnes & Noble released new Nook tablet

-Barnes & Noble has unveiled their latest tablet, the Nook 10.1, priced at $130.
-While the device features a 10.1-inch screen with a moderate 224 ppi, there isn't much else noteworthy about this budget Android tablet, which offers 32GB of storage, two cameras, and a headphone jack—a feature that holds significance in 2018.
-However, its soft-touch feel and lightweight design make it an ideal holiday gift for avid readers who seek to indulge in their favorite books for hours.
-Barnes & Noble is positioning it as a "game changer," marking their first Nook release since 2016 when they introduced a highly affordable $50 model, back when the bookseller was a ubiquitous presence.
+Barnes & Noble introduced a new Nook 10.1 tablet priced at $130.
+Aside from the screen size (a modest 224 ppi), there isn’t much to highlight about what will likely be a standard budget Android tablet with 32GB of storage, two cameras and a headphone jack—though this does count as a feature in 2018.
+The soft-touch finish and lightweight build make it an ideal holiday present for readers who want to immerse themselves in their favorite books for extended periods.
+Barnes & Noble is dubbing it a “game changer.”
+This is the first Nook since 2016, when the once-popular bookseller offered an extremely affordable $50 model.

 2018.
 Google Play audiobooks get Smart Resume and bookmarks